ssube/onnx-web/README.md

 are using CUDA on Nvidia hardware, using the `--half` option may make things faster.

 This will take a little while to convert each model.
 Stable diffusion v1.4 is about 6GB, v1.5 is at least 10GB or so.
-You can skip certain models by including a `--skip name` argument if you want to save time or disk space.
-For example, using `--skip stable-diffusion-onnx-v2-inpainting --skip stable-diffusion-onnx-v2-1` will not download the Stable Diffusion v2 models.
+You can skip certain models by including a `--skip names` argument if you want to save time or disk space.
+For example, using `--skip stable-diffusion-onnx-v2-inpainting stable-diffusion-onnx-v2-1` will not download the Stable Diffusion v2 models.

 ### Test the models